KedarnathBhakta/TCS-Stock-Data-Analysis-and-Prediction/README.md

 - For best results, keep your data up-to-date in the data/ folder
 - Use the dashboard for business-friendly analysis and explainability
 - Check retrain.log for retraining history and troubleshooting
+- **No PyTorch required—Keras LSTM is used throughout for maximum compatibility**

 📞 Support